-The Arts Council is pleased to announce that there will be a celebratory tour of the Irish entry into the 55th International Art Exhibition, the Venice Biennale, in Dublin and Limerick early in 2014.
+The Arts Council announced a celebratory tour of the Irish entry into the 55th International Art Exhibition, the Venice Biennale, in Dublin and Limerick early in 2014.
 The Irish entry into the Biennale is a national representation, supported by the Arts Council and the Culture Ireland division of the Department of Arts, Heritage and the Gaeltacht.
 The Irish tour will be supported by the Arts Council as part of its commitment to promote the visual arts to Irish audiences.

 Throughout 2012, Richard Mosse and his collaborators Trevor Tweeten and Ben Frost travelled in eastern Democratic Republic of Congo, infiltrating armed rebel groups in a war zone plagued by frequent ambushes, massacres and systematic sexual violence.
 The resulting installation, The Enclave, is the culmination of Mosse’s attempt to rethink war photography.
 It is a search for more adequate strategies to represent a forgotten African tragedy in which, according to the International Rescue Committee, at least 5.4 million people have died of war-related causes in eastern Congo since 1998.